How Your Environment Affects Your Skin

 Key takeaways

-• Applying moisturizer to damp skin within 3 minutes of showering is one of the most effective habits you can build — your skin absorbs moisture better when it’s still slightly wet
+• Applying moisturizer to damp skin within 3 minutes of showering helps your skin absorb moisture before it evaporates.

 Creating a Skin-Safe Space at Home

-• Balance the humidity — Use a cool-mist humidifier during dry months to help prevent your skin from losing moisture, especially while you sleep.
+• Balance the humidity.
+Use a cool-mist humidifier during dry months to help prevent your skin from losing moisture, especially while you sleep.

-• Switch to gentle products — Replace harsh detergents and cleaning products with fragrance-free, dye-free alternatives.
+• Switch to gentle products.
+Replace harsh detergents and cleaning products with fragrance-free, dye-free alternatives.
 Your laundry detergent is a surprisingly common trigger.

 How You Bathe and Moisturize Matters

-• Keep showers lukewarm — Hot water strips the natural oils from your skin.
+• Keep showers lukewarm.
+Hot water strips the natural oils from your skin.
 Lukewarm water is much kinder to your skin barrier.

 Making This Practical